How many points in Scrabble is wis worth? wis how many points in Words With Friends? What does wis mean? Get all these answers on this page.

 You can make 3 words from wis according to the Scrabble US and Canada dictionary.

-From Middle English wis (“certain, sure”), from an aphetic form of Middle English iwis, ywis (“certain, sure”) (from Old English ġewiss (“certain, sure”)), or of North Germanic origin, akin to Icelandic viss (“certain”).
+Inherited from Middle English wis (“certain, sure”), from an aphetic form of Middle English iwis, ywis (“certain, sure”) (from Old English ġewiss (“certain, sure”)), or of North Germanic origin, cognate with Icelandic viss (“certain, sure”), Dutch gewis (“certain, sure”), and German gewiss (“certain, sure”).
 Ultimately from Proto-Germanic *gawissaz.
 More at iwis.

 wis (comparative more wis, superlative most wis)